Western Kentucky vs. Florida Atlantic NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Western Kentucky and its opponents have gone over the current 64.5-point total in four of nine games this season.

-- Florida Atlantic has combined with its opponents to score more than 64.5 points in one game this season.

-- The combined points per game average of the two teams, 68.5, is four points above Saturday's over/under.
+- The combined points per game average of the two teams, 68.5, is 4.0 points greater than Saturday's over/under.

-- This contest's over/under is 12.9 points greater than the 51.6 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 51.6 points per game, 12.9 fewer than this contest's over/under.

-- The average total in Hilltoppers games this season is 66.3, 1.8 points more than Saturday's total of 64.5.
+- Hilltoppers games this season feature an average total of 66.3 points, a number 1.8 points higher than Saturday's over/under.

-- The 64.5 total in this game is 12.5 points higher than the 52 average total in Owls games this season.

 Western Kentucky Stats and Trends

-- When Western Kentucky scores more than 23 points, it is 6-3 against the spread and 6-4 overall.
+- Western Kentucky is 6-3 against the spread and 6-4 overall in games when it records more than 23.0 points.

-- In games that Western Kentucky amasses more than 393.9 yards, the team is 5-3 against the spread and 5-4 overall.
+- When Western Kentucky totals over 393.9 yards, the team is 5-3 against the spread and 5-4 overall.

 - The Hilltoppers have turned the ball over 13 times this season, three fewer than the Owls have forced (16).